kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 add_subdirectory ("App")
 {% endhighlight %}

+### Configuration and build

-We need to type the following lines in a terminal at the root of the project folder (**with the right generator**).
-If you are on linux, you might need to check [this][2] first.
+If you have followed the steps above (and downloaded the source code available [here][1]), you should be able to type the following lines in a terminal at the root of the project folder --- for linux user, you might need to check [this][2] first.

 {% highlight shell %}
   # on windows